 I even walked through Brooklyn on my visit last week and stepped on some sidewalk art that told me to protect my heart.

 Some of us are lucky enough to give up the search.
-I think Jeff was one of these lucky ones.
-I think by the time he met Alexandra, this young man had already grown into himself, and I think in her he found what he was searching for.
+I think Jeff was one of those lucky ones.
+I think, by the time he met Alexandra, this young man had already grown into himself, and I think in her he found what he was searching for.